 - Getting hosting which can cost anywhere from $1-$6 a month.

 - Figuring out how to edit and create a beautiful looking page.
-This is especially difficult for most people who have little/no experience in building websites.
+This is especially difficult for most people who have little/no experience in building pages.

-With Wix’s website builder, most of this red tape is taken out.
-You can try out Wix’s program once for free without having to enter any personal information.
+With this page builder, most of that above red tape is taken out.
+You can try out this program once for free without having to enter any personal information.
 This is a great way to “test the waters” and see exactly how it can work for you.

 - 357 different templates to choose from.

 - 1 free page to test out the system (but there is a con about this I will shortly point to).